Tom Flick

-Thomas Lyle Flick (born August 30, 1958) is a former American football quarterback who played seven seasons in the National Football League (NFL) with five teams.
-He played college football at the University of Washington, and is currently a corporate speaker on leadership and change.
+Thomas Lyle Flick (born August 30, 1958) is an American former professional football player who was a quarterback for seven seasons in the National Football League (NFL) with five teams.
+He played college football for the Washington Huskies, and is currently a corporate speaker on leadership and change.

 Football

 High school

 Born in Maryland and raised in Bellevue, Washington, Flick attended Interlake High School and played football, basketball, and baseball.
-As the starting quarterback in his junior season (fall 1974), he led the Saints to 10–0 season, the Kingco championship, and a #2 ranking in the state of Washington.
+As the starting quarterback in his junior season (fall 1974), he led the Saints to 10–0 season, the Kingco championship, and a #2 ranking in the state.
 Leading Interlake to a repeat appearance in the Kingco championship in his senior season, Flick was recruited by many top colleges, ultimately accepting a scholarship to the University of Washington in nearby Seattle to play under second-year head coach Don James in the Pac-10 Conference.

 College

-Flick redshirted during his sophomore season in 1977, when the #13 Huskies, led by senior quarterback Warren Moon, upset fourth-ranked Michigan in the 1978 Rose Bowl.
+Flick redshirted during his sophomore season in 1977, when the #13 Huskies, led by senior quarterback Warren Moon, upset fourth-ranked Michigan in the Rose Bowl.